agormp/sumt/README.md

                         estimated using clock model

 Bayesian phylogeny options:
-  -b NUM                burnin: fraction of trees to discard [0 - 1; default: 0.0]
+  -b NUM [NUM ...]      burnin: fraction of trees to discard [0 - 1; default: 0.0].
+                        Either one value (used on all input files), or one value per input file.
   -t NUM                compute tree probabilities, report NUM percent credible interval [0
                         - 1]
   -s                    compute average standard deviation of split frequencies (ASDSF)